hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 * A fail2ban service
 * An Admin user to manage everything
-* A set of scripts to handle different tasks such as: o	Notebooks deployment o	Jupyterhub compliancy o	Users compliancy o	Security Management
+* A set of scripts to handle different tasks such as:
+   * Notebooks deployment
+   * Jupyterhub compliancy
+   * Users compliancy
+   * Security Management

 #### Backend server preparation: